Cross (Justice album): Background and composition

 There are three credited samples present on the album: "You Make Me Wanna Wiggle" by The Brothers Johnson was sampled for "Newjack", "Tenebre (main theme)" by Simonetti-Morante-Pignatelli was sampled for "Phantom" and "Phantom Pt.
 II", and "Night on Disco Mountain" by David Shire was sampled for "Stress".
-However, it also incorporates unrecognisable "microsamples" from hundreds of albums.
+And one uncredited sample: "Sunny" by Boney M which was sampled for "Phantom Pt.
+II", However, it also incorporates unrecognisable "microsamples" from hundreds of albums.
 De Rosnay stated: